Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

 - Reset your pen as instructed by your doctor or nurse.

 - Throw away the used needle.
-Recap your pen and store below 30°C or between 2 to 8°C.
+Recap your pen and store it according to the instructions on the label or as instructed by your doctor or nurse.

 - Use a new needle in every administration of this medicine.

-Remember to rotate the injection sites.
+Remember to rotate the choice of injection site area.
 Do not inject into the same area all the time.
-If you need help with understanding the instructions, ask your doctor or pharmacist.
+Do not inject near the navel (belly button).

-Do not dilute or mix this medicine with any other insulin formulation or solution.
+Do not mix this medicine with any other insulin formulation or solution.

 Do not share your insulin injection with anyone else.